jocelyn-boyd/AzureOverall/README.md

 ## Screens
 (Screenshots coming soon)

 - The **Browse Screen** has a search bar and a collection view.
 Searching for a keyword in the search bar will load a list of recipes into the Collection View.
-Each cell displays the recipe's image, the recipe's title, the number of servings, and the time it takes to prepare.
+Each cell displays the recipe's image, the recipe's title and the number of servings.
 - The **Detail Screen** has the recipe's image, title and listed dietary categories.

 ## Language
 Swift 5

-## Tools
+## Cocoa Frameworks
+- Foundation
-- XCode 11
+- UIKit

+## Third-Party Frameworks
 - Firebase/Auth
 - Firebase/Firestore
 - Firebase/Storage

+## Development Tools
+- Xcode 11